 The Group believes that maintaining safe buildings and a healthy workplace can have a positive impact on tenants, residents, shoppers, employees and the public at large.
 As such, it is important to manage risks relating to health & safety.

-- (a) Establishing training and development programmes, staff wellness activities, and competitive compensation and benefits packages.
-Further information can be found in the Sustainability Report on pages 52 to 54; - (b) Catering for alternative working arrangements; - (c) Continuously spreading awareness on health and safety in our buildings and workplace; - (d) Ensuring individuals are accountable for keeping our buildings and workplace environment safe; and - (e) Implementing relevant safety measures for different operations.
+- (a) Continuously spreading awareness on health and safety in our buildings and workplace; - (b) Ensuring individuals are accountable for keeping our buildings and workplace environment safe; and - (c) Implementing relevant safety measures for different operations.